-- Environmental expenses increased by ₱21.73 million or 23.73%, total amount of ₱113.32 million is in compliance with the required minimum of 3.0% of the direct mining cost of prior year to be allocated to mitigate environmental issues. - Social Development Program increased by ₱10.77 million or 44.63%, total amount of ₱34.92 million in 2022 is in compliance with implementing rules and regulation of 1995 Phil.
-Mining Act, which requires that 1.5% of the operating cost of prior year be allocated for the development of host and neighboring mining communities - Taxes and licenses increased by ₱10.56 million or 13.18% due to higher assessment of LGU business tax for 2021 gross revenue which is the basis in computing the business permit. - Professional Fee increased by ₱10.97 million or 21.32% due to more consultancy and professional engagements. - Representation increased by ₱52.67 million or 536.99% due to notable meetings/ dialogue with the stakeholders and clients. - Outside services increased by ₱7.22 million or equivalent to 52.32% due to higher agency fee for the manpower requirements needed for the operations.
+- There is no additional Provision for ECL for the year compared to ₱75.52million last year. - Royalties decreased by ₱10.52 million or 33.3%.
+These expenses were computed and paid based on the percentage of gross sales. - Depreciation expense decreased by ₱5.92 million or 41.0% due to most of the property and equipment were already fully depreciated. - Environmental expenses decreased by ₱48.77 million or 43.0%, total amount of ₱64.55 million is in compliance with the required minimum of 3.0% of the direct mining cost of prior year to be allocated to mitigate environmental issues. - Representation decreased by ₱41.42 million or 71.4% due to minimal meetings and entertainment activities and contributions incurred during the year. - Social Development Program decreased by ₱8.09 million or 23.2%, total amount of ₱26.83 million in 2023 is in compliance with implementing rules and regulation of 1995 Phil.
+Mining Act, which requires that 1.5% of the operating cost of prior year be allocated for the development of host and neighboring mining communities. - Taxes and licenses decreased by \$19.34 million or 21.3% due to lower LGU business tax assessment for 2022 gross revenue, the basis of business permit computation.